cosmos/ibc/spec/app/ics-101-interchain-swap-s16/README.md

 - $B_o$ is the balance of token $o$, the token being bought by the trader which is going out of the pool
 - $W_i$ is the weight of token $i$
 - $W_o$ is the weight of token $o$

+Futher explanation can be found in the [balancer docs](https://dev.balancer.fi/resources/pool-math/weighted-math#spot-price).

 #### Fees